randydom/Delphi_GameVision/README.md

 - In Delphi, load `GameVision Toolkit.groupproj` to load and compile the project files.
 - Use `GVArc` utility for making archive files (standard password protected zip format).
 Running the `makearc.bat` in `installdir\examples\bin` will build `Data.zip` that is used by the examples.
 - See examples in the `installdir\examples` for more information about usage.
+- You must include **GameVision.dll** in addition to any dependencies such as any archive files created via GVArch for example, in your project distribution.
+- **NOTE:** For your assurance, all official executables in the GameVision distro are code signed by tinyBigGAMES LLC.

 ## Known Issues
 - This project is in active development so changes will be frequent